-- 5.3 The proposed development falls within The Environment Agency Flood Zone 2.
+5.3 The proposed development falls within The Environment Agency Flood Zone 2.
 The Flood Zone 2 is considered to have a medium probability of flooding with a 1000 to 100 years annual probability or 0.1-1.0%AEP.

-- 5.4 The climate change allowances are as per the vulnerability of the development , the design life of the building , and the flood zone classification.
+5.4 The climate change allowances are as per the vulnerability of the development, the design life of the building, and the flood zone classification.
 The climate change allowance for this development is 17%.
-As the levels are not available it has been assumed a depth of 600mm for climate change allowance.
+The nearest climate change allowance provided by the Environment Agency has been taken to complete this assessment.